 Host Country: Study in Any Country

-Host University: Any University of the World
+Host University: Any University in the World

 Fellowship Offered By: Facebook Research Funds